 To optimize the use of your internal float pool, consider the use of technology solutions.
 CareRev is one solution that can help you make the most of your internal float pool and pick up the slack.
 And, when you still have needs that are not filled by your internal pool, you can tap into CareRev’s network of local, fully vetted per diem healthcare professionals to fill in the gaps.

-How soon do you need support?
+#4: How soon does your facility need support?

 If you’re like most healthcare organizations, you need support now.
 Finding, onboarding, and training a permanent employee takes time—time you don’t have during an immediate crisis.